 Watts Plot is the name we have given to a small rectangular plot of land in Church Street, which no longer exists as an independent parcel of land.
-In 1970 It was absorbed into the adjoining land on the east and the whole became a building plot for two detached houses.
+In 1980 It was joined with the adjacent land on the east and the whole became a building plot for two detached houses.
 Today, Watts Plot is part of the road, path, grass verge and front gardens of 1 and 3 Station Road.

 Three cottages stood on the original small plot, which measured only 18 perches and from 1841 at least, James Watts was a tenant and for a time in the 1870s and 1880s members of the Watts family occupied all three cottages and the final resident in the last remaining cottage in the 1960s, was born Rose Watts, although her married name was Jarman.

 Two cottages sat at the north end of the plot and the third, which was rather larger, on the south end.
 For some reason the cottages are not shown on the Enclosure Map 1817.
 Other cottages in the vicinity were also left off.
 On the Tithe Map 1839 the plot is number 21 and in the Apportionment the owner is Abraham Pearmain and occupier John Willshire & others – cottage and garden 0a 0r 18p.
 So a rather small area of garden for three cottages.

 OS 25" to Mile Map 1892-1914

 The first photograph below shows cottages A & B in April 1924, viewed from the churchyard.
 The second photograph of the same date is of cottage C from the road, with The Town Houses to the right.
 The last surviving cottage was B and this is recorded in the 1960 photograph.